-Cat Gum Color: Pink, Pale, Yellow, or Blue — What Each Means
+Cat Gum Color: Pink, Pale, Yellow, Blue

 Gum color is the single fastest, cheapest home check of a cat's cardiovascular and metabolic status.
 Vets assess it every exam.
 You can too.
 It takes 3 seconds and can tell you whether something is "call tomorrow" or "go to the ER now."